The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 The first thing you should ask yourself is: what stage is my business at?

-In fact, too much complexity is one of the biggest pain points beginners face — they end up wasting time figuring out workflows when you just wanted to send a simple campaign.
+In fact, too much complexity is one of the biggest pain points beginners face; they end up wasting time figuring out workflows when they just wanted to send a simple campaign.

-Next thing to check is pricing scalability.
-Literally it is the most important.
+The next thing to check is pricing scalability.
+Literally, it is the most important.

-Most tools advertise affordable starting plans but the real cost shows up once your email list grows.
+Most tools advertise affordable starting plans, but the real cost shows up once your email list grows.
 Their support team never shares insider talks.
-The best thing is to explore reddit or other people’s reviews shared on platforms like TrustPilot, G2, etc.
+The best approach is to explore Reddit or read reviews shared by others on platforms like TrustPilot, G2, etc.

 FAQs About Best Email Marketing Platforms